top of page

 You can meet him at www.davidruncorn.com

 The new pastoral guidance to accompany ‘Prayers for Love and Faith’ (1) is in preparation in the Church of England.
 There is a great deal of concern in some quarters over whether the Church of England is now going to declare that sex outside marriage is no longer ‘wrong’.
-‘Living in sin’ in the old name for it.
+‘Living in sin’ is the old name for it.
 For some it is a red line issue - a further sign the Church of England has departed from scripture and the faith once received.

 The present focus is on sex in same-sex relationships of course, but the discussion needs setting in a much broader context.
 We have been so particularly preoccupied with the sexual behaviour of LGBT folk that we have yet to engage at all with a society where, over the last forty years or more, there has been a wholesale change in approaches to relationships and the ways they are expressed.